hantswilliams/HHA_504_2023/WK4/assignment4b-selfmanaged.md

 ## **Week 4 Homework Assignment: MySQL on VMs with Azure and GCP**

 ### **Objective**:
 Manually setting up and running a database on a cloud VM.
-You'll get hands-on experience setting up a MySQL instance on a VM, (optional but recommended: integrating it with your Flask app), and tackling real-world challenges such as connection pooling [and database migrations - maybe].
+You'll get hands-on experience setting up a MySQL instance on a VM, (optional but recommended: integrating it with a Flask app).

 ### **Instructions**:

 #### **1. MySQL Setup on Azure/GCP VM**:
-- Spin up a VM on Azure or GCP.
+- Spin up a VM on Azure (and/or GCP).
+I suggest you do both for practice.
 - Install MySQL on this VM.
 Ensure it's correctly configured and secured.
 - Create a simple database with at least two tables.
 Populate the tables with sample data.
   - Document the schema you've chosen and why.
+  - I suggest trying to have two tables where there is a foreign key relationship between them.

-#### **2. Integrate with Flask and Implement Connection Pooling**:
+#### **2. Integrate with Flask**:
-- Modify your Flask application (from previous assignments) to connect to this new MySQL instance.
+- Modify the past Flask application (from previous assignments), or create a new one, to connect to this new MySQL instance.
-- Implement connection pooling to manage and optimize database connections.
-  - Use tools or libraries like SQLAlchemy to facilitate this.
+- Use SQLAlchemy to facilitate the connection between the Flask application and MySQL.
-- Simulate various traffic scenarios to your Flask application (e.g., high traffic).
-  - Monitor the behavior, especially in terms of database connections.
-  - Document your observations: How does the application behave under different traffic conditions?
-Were there any unexpected behaviors or challenges?

-#### **3. Change with Database Migrations**:
-- Introduce a new feature to your Flask application that necessitates changes to your database (e.g., adding a new table or altering an existing one).
-- Implement a migration strategy to handle this database change.
-  - Consider tools like Alembic or Flask-Migrate.
+- Then display the data from the MySQL database on the Flask application.
+- Take screen shots showing your working application.

+#### **3. [OPTIONAL] Deploying the Flask Application to Azure/GCP**:
+- Deploy the Flask application to Azure (and/or GCP).
-- Ensure your application and database work seamlessly post-migration.
+- Ensure the application is working correctly.
-- Document the steps you undertook for this migration, challenges you faced, and the results of the migration.
+- Take screenshots showing your working application.

 #### **4. Documenting Code Errors**:
 - Should you encounter errors or challenges that prevent you from completing any section, it's essential to document them.